bmacgill87/crime-analysis/README.md

 To run this project locally,

-1. Install Python and Jupyter
+1. Install Python and Jupyter.
-2. Run `jupyter notebook`
+2. Run `jupyter notebook`.
+3. Navigate to `src`.
-3. Open `crime-analysis.ipynb`
+4. Open `crime-analysis.ipynb`.